 Modern Thermostatic Control

-All other modern pellet smokers control cooking temperature by regulating the amount of wood pellets and air that are delivered to burn in a firepot.
+All other modern pellet smokers use a thermostat to control cooking temperature by regulating the amount of wood pellets and air that are delivered to burn in a firepot.
 Click here to learn about how pellet smokers work.
 Decades ago, when Traeger introduced the first BBQ pellet smokers, they all had crude Low/Medium/High controllers that were incapable of any accuracy or consistency.
 Whether you were cooking on a sweltering summer day or in the middle of a blizzard, the same amount of fuel was sent to feed the fire.
 Today, every pellet smoker we have tested, except Bullseye, has digital thermostatic control.
 A sensor inside the food box monitors cooking temp and regulates the amount of wood pellets and air sent to the firepot to maintain your desired set temperature.
 You set the temperature and the smoker maintains that temperature, just like your kitchen oven.
 Set the temperature then throw on a brisket before going to bed, and you can sleep soundly, knowing that even if the temperature outdoors drops 20 degrees in the middle of the night, the thermostat will hold your cooking temperature steady.
-Below is an example of Traeger's most basic, entry level controller.
+Below is an example of Traeger’s most basic, entry level controller.

 Note the absence of numeric temperature markings on the Bullseye controller shown below.
-Not much different than a gas grill and of course that is what we dislike about gas grills, you cannot accurately control the oven temp and co0ntrol of temperature is at the essence of cooking.
+Not much different than a gas grill and of course that is what we dislike about gas grills, you cannot accurately control the oven temp and control of temperature is at the essence of cooking.
 Nowadays you can even buy thermostatic controllers for charcoal grills.
 With no thermostat under the hood, any numbers next to the hash marks on the dial would be meaningless.
-Although it is a step up from the caveman era, this controller still doesn't guarantee accurate cooking temperatures.
+Although it is a step up from the caveman era, this controller still doesn’t guarantee accurate cooking temperatures.
 You would need to purchase an accurate digital thermometer and play with the controller dial until you tune in and maintain the desired cooking temperature and adjust manually as the weather changes.
 Click here to learn more about digital thermometers.

 Why no thermostat on this pellet smoker?
 REC TEC explains, “We don’t add a thermostat to the Bullseye because this grill is designed to be an inexpensive entry level pellet grill.
 This design helps bridge the technology gap between gas & charcoal grills and pellet grills without all of the bells and whistles.
 We find that many seasoned backyard BBQ people get overwhelmed by having so many temperature selections and ultra precise temperature controls.
 The Bullseye allows them to get into the pellet game at a reasonable price with a grill that performs like a gas grill but with the flavor of a real wood fire.”
 Fair enough.
 But I would argue that the struggle to set a correct temperature on the Bullseye is more overwhelming than simply dialing it up to a specific number with “Ultra Precise temperature controls.”
 It would be much easier to have a thermostat do that work for you as on the REC TEC-680.